zinichakraborty/bootcampexercises-f23/proj2/README.md

         - If creating the user was succesful then it routes to the Training Logs Dashboard
         - If creating the user was unsuccesful then there is some display to inform the user of the issue and remains on the create account page
 - Below the button there will also be a link to the Log In Page in case the user has already made an account
-- *Important:* Make sure to track the user's id through hooks as your route to other pages
+- **Important:** Make sure to track the user's id through hooks as your route to other pages

 ### Training Logs Dashboard
 - This page will have the sidebar and search bar componenets along with displaying all training logs that the current user has for all of their animals.
 - Training Log Components display the title, date of the log, user's name, animal's name, animal's breed, hours logged, and the desciption of the log.
 They are ordered by date.
-- There is also a button that when clicked displays a form to create a training log.
+- There is also a button that when clicked displays a form to create a training log (for animal id you will have to manually input an animal id here).
     - If the creation is succesful then it just goes back to the dashboard
     - If the creation is unsuccesful it stays on the form and notifies the user or the error